ilteoood/SiteAlert-Python/README.md

 -e -> exit

--h -> print this list
+-h -> print this help

--r -> remove registered e-mail
+-r -> remove e-mail address

 -s -> show the list of the sites